|Course Length:||8-28 Weeks Blended Learning|

 - Develop subject knowledge in Mathematics and prepare to teach the subject effectively to learners aged 11-16;

-- Study on a programme specifically for applicants with a place on a PGCE;
+- Study on a free programme specifically for those applicants with a place on a PGCE at any Higher Education institution or other provider in England;

-- Benefit from flexible online study with at least one day a month on campus.
+- Benefit from flexible study with at least one evening a week on campus.

 The aim of the course is to develop your subject knowledge in Mathematics to prepare you to teach the conceptual and applied aspects of the subject effectively, with competence, enthusiasm and confidence, to learners aged 11-16 years.
 Trainees will be encouraged to prepare for teaching A-level topics where appropriate.